Gekkotron/Mqtt2FCMPush/README.md

 ## Configuration

-Edit `config.py` to configure the service:
+Edit `config.py` or set environment variables to configure the service:

 ```python
 # MQTT Configuration